SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

 that suit a particular task or piece of functionality.
 The protocol doesn't actually provide an implementation for any of these requirements – it only describes what an implementation will look like.
-The protocol can then be adopted by a class, structure or enumeration to provide an actual implementation of those requirements.
+The protocol can then be :newTerm:`adopted` by a class, structure, or enumeration to provide an actual implementation of those requirements.
 Any type that satisfies the requirements of a protocol is said to :newTerm:`conform` to that protocol.